A smarter way to manage cyber threats.

 How do we deploy security automation —

-Here is a high level steps of the security automation deployment.
+Here are high-level steps of the security automation deployment.

 Security monitoring tools automation